Bryant Clark: Committee assignments

 Clark has served on several important committees which include the Education, Judiciary A, Juvenile Justice, Public Health & Human Services and Wildlife, Fisheries & Parks, Water & Conservation, Transportation committees.
 He is the past Vice Chair of the Rules Committee and past Secretary of the Public Health & Human Services Committee.
 He is Vice Chair of the Water & Conservation Committee.
 Clark also belongs to the Mississippi Legislative Black Caucus, House Democratic Caucus, House Sportsman's Caucus.
 In 2012, he was elected the Deputy Leader of House Democratic Caucus.

 Tenure

-Clark was first elected to legislator in 2003 when his father Robert G. Clark, Jr. retired.
+Clark was first elected to the Mississippi legislature in 2003 after his father Robert G. Clark, Jr. retired.
 He was reelected in 2007 and 2011.

-His father Clark, Jr. had been active in the civil rights movement and was elected to the Mississippi House of Representatives in 1967, after the Voting Rights Act of 1965 was passed, and black voters were enabled again to register and vote in the South.
-Clark, Jr. was the first African American elected to the Mississippi State Legislature since the Reconstruction era, and was reelected through the following decades.
+His father had been active in the civil rights movement and was elected to the Mississippi House of Representatives in 1967, after the Voting Rights Act of 1965 was passed, and black voters were enabled again to register and vote in the South.
+Robert Clark Jr. was the first African American elected to the Mississippi State Legislature since the Reconstruction era and was reelected through the following three-plus decades.
 He was serving as Speaker Pro Tempore of the state house when he retired in 2003.